Clive’s Gardening Services

 - If we are required to remove green waste or general waste from the site, this will be subject to charge, as will parking and congestion charges if applicable.

-- Collection of non-stock parts and materials is chargeable, but time will be kept to a reasonable minimum.
+- The collection of non-stock parts and materials is chargeable, but time will be kept to a reasonable minimum.
 You shall be informed prior to CGS leaving the site where possible.

 - For regular maintenance work, please see section 3 for payment terms.